 Every client desires to have financial and software development time estimation early on.
 So the client can decide the financial implications and time frame of completing an intended project.
 Likewise, how small or simple the software time estimation project could be is one of the critical aspects.

-Software project estimation often exceeds time estimation, resulting in an enlarged budget, missed market opportunities, and penalties due to Service Level Agreement.
+Software project estimation often exceeds time estimation, resulting in an enlarged budget, missed market opportunities, and penalties due to Service Level Agreements.
 However, such outcomes are avoidable, but project managers should have a structured approach toward software time estimation to avoid it.

-Here are Some Tips & Techniques for Estimate Hours for a Software Project
+Tips & Techniques for Estimate Hours for a Software Project

 Below are some software development time estimation techniques that will help you accurately estimate man-hours for a software project.